 Healing a Boot Chafing Rash

 In early December I noticed pain in my legs and redness right on my mid-calf.
-It took me about a day to figure out it was coming from wearing my mud boots!
+It took me about a day to figure out that it was coming from wearing my mud boots!
 All I ever wear in the winter is boots so this presented a problem.

 First, every time I was in the bathroom I grabbed some of my Homemade Coconut Oil Lotion and put it all over the rash.
 This helped with the pain and inflammation from my clothing during the day.

-Finally to make sure it would never come back, I added an extra layer or protection.
-I took an old, thick sweater and cut the sleeves off.
+Finally, to make sure it would never come back, I added an extra layer of protection as a preventive measure.
+I took an old, thick sweater and cut the sleeves off to make a boot cuff.
 (I cut about half the sleeve since my legs are pretty short, you might want to cut more or less).
 I made the cut with my pinking shears to help it resist fraying.
 You could sew the end you cut to have a little hem if you really wanted to.